 - Synthesis of stress and sex hormones – cholesterol is essential for making steroid hormones.
 These include the stress hormones such as cortisol and aldosterone as well as the sex hormones oestrogen, progesterone and testosterone.

-Low density lipoprotein (LDL) carries cholesterol from the liver to the cells.
-If present in excessive quantities, this type lipoprotein can lead to the formation of arterial plaque.
+Low-density lipoprotein (LDL) carries cholesterol from the liver to the cells.
+If present in excessive quantities, this type of lipoprotein can lead to the formation of arterial plaque.
 These plaques are considered a major risk factor strokes, heart attacks and various other cardiovascular diseases.
-That is why LDL is often referred as bad cholesterol.
+That is why LDL is often referred to as bad cholesterol.

-High density lipoprotein (HDL) is used to carry cholesterol back to liver for excretion or to the other tissues for further use like production of hormones.
+High-density lipoprotein (HDL) is used to carry cholesterol back to the liver for excretion or to the other tissues for further use like production of hormones.
 This process is known as reverse cholesterol transport.
 HDL is considered good for health so is termed as good cholesterol.

 Although not directly related to cholesterol, triglycerides are also an important consideration when it comes to cardiovascular health.
 High blood levels of triglycerides are also a risk factor for heart disease and stroke.

 When it comes to cholesterol it’s all about balance and type.
 If your doctor has told you that you have high cholesterol level, a functional medicine practitioner can do further tests to determine what type of cholesterol you have so it can be targeted more effectively.